 HECVAT has various versions that are free to use and provide a consistent, streamlined third-party risk assessment framework:

-- HECVAT: 265 questions including qualifying questions for HIPAA and PCI-DSS opt-in
+- HECVAT: 265 set of questions, including qualifying questions for HIPAA and PCI-DSS opt-in

 - HECVAT Lite: A lightweight questionnaire used to expedite the process

-- On-premise: A unique questionnaire used to evaluate on-premise applications and software
+- On-premise: A unique questionnaire used to evaluate on-premise application security.

 HECVAT was created by the Higher Education Information Security Council (HEISC) Shared Assessment Working Group, EDUCAUSE, Internet2, and the Research and Education Networking Information Sharing and Analysis Center (REN-ISAC).

 ISO/IEC 27001 is one of the most well-known and well-used information security standards and is part of the ISO/IEC 27000 family of standards.
 It is published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).